taolson/Admiran/README.md

 * small C runtime (linked in with executable) that implements a 2-stage compacting garbage collector
 * 20x to 50x faster than the original Miranda compiler/combinator interpreter

-### Miranda language features removed from Miranda2
+### Miranda language features removed from Admiran

-Miranda2 is an "extended subset" of Miranda, and does not (currently) implement every feature in the original Miranda language:
+Admiran is an "extended subset" of Miranda, and does not (currently) implement every feature in the original Miranda language:
 * `num` type (combined floating-point or arbitrary-precision integers) replaced with 64-bit `int`
 * polymorphic show and comparison operators that work on any type replaced with manual show and ord "typeclass" instances and distinct infix operators for comparing ints, chars, and strings
 * no `%free` directive for parameterized modules

-### Miranda2 new language features not in Miranda
+### Admiran new language features not in Miranda

 * Monadic IO scheme instead of sys_message streams
 * User-defined infix operators and infix constructors